 The reserve is primarily a panda breeding and research centre now, though it does have large populations of snow leopards, red pandas, golden monkeys, and white-lipped deer, the main type of deer found on the Tibetan plateau.
 As of this time, it is estimated that around 150 giant pandas also live inside the reserve, running wild in the hills and mountains.

 Dujiangyan Panda Base

 Located in the Shiqiao Village of Qingchenshan Town, the Dujiangyan Panda Base is also the Center for Disease Control in southwest China.
-The center lies around 55 kilometers to the northwest of Chengdu, close to the Dujiangyan Irrigation Project, the world’s oldest water diversion program that does not have a dam.
+The centre lies around 55 kilometres to the northwest of Chengdu, close to the Dujiangyan Irrigation Project, the world’s oldest water diversion program that does not have a dam.

 Bifengxia Panda Base